 TONGASS NATIONAL FOREST, ALASKA - More than 175,000 comments from throughout Alaska and across the country were submitted to the U.S. Department of Agriculture and U.S. Forest Service calling for the restoration of Roadless Rule protections on the Tongass National Forest after the public comment period closed on January 24, 2022.
-The organizations listed above release the following statement regarding the comment submission and the conclusion of the first step of the Biden administration’s new Roadless rulemaking process:
+The organizations in favor of restoring the Roadless Rule protections released the following statement regarding the comment submission and the conclusion of the first step of the Biden administration’s new Roadless rulemaking process:

 “The Roadless Rule is one of our nation’s premier conservation accomplishments, protecting almost 60 million acres of treasured national forests and intact watersheds.
 Preserving roadless areas is critical for hunting and fishing.
 In Southeast Alaska, these activities support cultural traditions and a subsistence lifestyle for many Indigenous communities and protecting them means protecting resources and a way of life for future generations.

 Restoring Roadless protections on the Tongass will preserve special places that Alaska Native communities consider sacred.
 It will support outdoor recreation and tourism industries that thrive when forests are valued for their many ecological benefits.
 It will set aside cherished places that millions of Americans visit for outdoor recreation and wildlife viewing.
 And it will help to mitigate the growing impacts of our dual climate and biodiversity crises by preserving a natural climate solution that benefits communities around the globe and protecting imperiled species that rely upon Roadless areas for survival.